 Thomas's Academy will continue to be operated by the Thomas's Academy Trust.
-There are no plans to significantly change the structure of the trust or the operational structure of the school.
+There are no plans to significantly change the structure of the Trust or the operational structure, aims and activities of the school.

-In the medium to long term, the Trustees are focused on developing plans that will enable the academy to become financially secure.
-The financial result for fiscal 19/20 has eliminated the brought forward deficit on operating reserves.
+In the medium to long term, the Trustees are focused on developing plans that will enable the Academy to become financially secure.
+The financial result for the fiscal year 2020/2021 has increased the brought forward surplus on operating reserves.
 The intention is to generate an operating surplus each year in order to build an appropriate level of reserves on the Balance Sheet in future years.